Rex 84: Continuity of Government

+Modern and future sites

+As of January 2026 there is potential for a federal detention facility to be installed at a Rex 84 site in Kansas City, Missouri.
+The Richards-Gebaur Memorial Airport now redeveloped for private industrial and logistics business is being evaluated by the United States Immigration and Customs Enforcement (ICE) for the construction of such a facility.

 Legacy

 Rex 84B's scenario of mass detention of US citizens and residents under an unrealistic pretext and without congressional debate is often cited by civil libertarians opposing the militarization of police, and has also given rise to the FEMA camps conspiracy theory.
 The existence of the ADEX list presaged mass restrictions on movement without due process such as the no-fly list.
 The exercise's fictional scenario of viewing Central American refugees as potential subversives who might organize themselves into terrorist cells was sent to the FBI as fact, leading to a crackdown by border authorities and federal government hostility to the American Sanctuary Movement.
 In 2003, Congressman Jim McDermott cited Rex 84B in raising concerns about martial law in the United States as part of the Global War on Terror.

-The Rex 84 scenario is unlikely to be constitutional because in 2018, the US Supreme Court overturned its decision in Korematsu v.
-United States, the 1944 decision upholding the mass internment of Japanese Americans without due process during World War II.